It’s getting harder and harder to grow your business online.

 But they can also be a detriment.
 Nothing says amateur more than low-quality, low-res images or stock photos.

-That’s why it’s so important that you not only include images in your content but that those images are high quality and relate directly to your article’s subject.
+That’s why it’s so important that you not only include images in your content but ensure that those images are SEO-optimized, upscaled (using Upscale API), high quality, and relate directly to your article’s subject.
+And don’t be afraid of adding random trends or images like black Friday memes, they can be an opportunity to get new visitors to your website.

 We recommend our writers include a relevant, in-context image every 250 words.